 These financial statements have been prepared in accordance with the Singapore Financial Reporting Standards (International) ("SFRS(I)s") and the related Interpretations to SFRS(I) ("SFRS (I) INT") as issued by the Singapore Accounting Standards Council.
-They are in compliance with the provisions of the Companies Act, Chapter 50 (the "Act") and with the International Financial Reporting Standards ("IFRSs") issued by the International Accounting Standards Board ("IASB").
+They are in compliance with the provisions of the Companies Act 1967 and with the International Financial Reporting Standards ("IFRSs") issued by the International Accounting Standards Board ("IASB").